Rust-Simply/iriss-scripts/src/scripts/iriss-03.md

 Though, you wouldn't typically use a String as an Error type, and we'll talk more about that when we get to Error handling later.

-When we start talking about adding functionality to traits, we'll also talk about how you can restrict what types are allowed to be used in generics through the use of trait bounds.
+When we start talking about adding functionality to types, we'll also talk about how you can restrict what types are allowed to be used in generics through the use of trait bounds.

 Conclusion